-Finally, hostels and Couchsurfing is always a great option to save a few bucks and meet a lot of new friends and let’s not forget about house swapping where you swap your house with holidaymakers from the country you’re visiting.
+Hostels and Couchsurfing is always a great option to save a few bucks and meet a lot of new friends and let’s not forget about house swapping where you swap your house with holidaymakers from the country you’re visiting.

-France has a superb infrastructure and a very well connected rail line and this is good news for all backpackers who wants to visit France on a budget.
+France has a superb infrastructure and a very well-connected rail line and this is good news for all backpackers who wants to visit France on a budget.
 Therefore, there are a lot of ways for budget travelers to save money when traveling around the country.

 Buses are also a cheap and convenient alternative.
 France’s bus system is very extensive and there’s practically no place that can’t be reached by bus, whether local or regional.
-If you’re visiting more places, buses are a good option as you can get tickets for short duration bus rides only for a few Euros.
+If you’re planning to visit more places in France, buses are a good option as you can get tickets for short duration bus rides only for a few Euros.
 However, like it’s always the case: when something is so extensive, it can be a bit complicated to understand.
 So make sure you plan ahead and make sure you check the schedule for the local bus system.

-If you’re on a tight schedule and just want to visit the touristy places, the best way to go is by flight.
+If you’re on a tight schedule and just want to visit a few touristy places, the best way to go is by flight.
 For domestic flights, the best discount airlines are Ryanair and EasyJet.
 Surprisingly, oftentimes the fairs provided by these companies can be even cheaper than a train ticket.
 However, don’t forget about the big airlines either.

 For the rest of the day, you can combine a large meal with a couple of snacks.
 If the locals can do it, so can you.
 If you want to eat in a fancy restaurant, I suggest you go there for lunch instead of dinner.
 The reason: to avoid the tourist rush.
 Also, consider a picnic.
 It’s a great way to have a decent meal with less than 10 Euros.
 It’s really cheap if you buy all of the ingredients from the market and there’s nothing like a picnic along the Seine…

 Another tip for people who want to visit France on a budget is to always ask for a prix fixe menu.
 Prix Fixe provides a mix of starters, main dishes, and desserts for a fixed price.
 This is always much cheaper than ordering a la carte, or off the menu.
 And don’t miss on the house wine, which might be cheap but the quality is just as good as bottled wines in most countries.
 A glass of this type of wine will cost you even less than ordering a Coke.
 Needless to say, there’s a house wine for practically every meal you can imagine.

 If you’re in one of the big cities, get a 2 or 3-day Pass which will allow you to use public transport for free.
 Another benefit of the pass is the free entry to the museums and tourist sights.
 You can buy the passes at the local tourist offices and even in some hotels.
 France also has a lot of stunning cathedrals and the best part is: most of them are entry-free which is again, great for people who plan to visit France on a budget.
 If you’re not spending a lot of time in a city, going on a sightseeing tour that covers most of the city highlights might be a good idea.

 Almost every city has a brocantes or a flea-market.
 These are vibrant, colorful places where you can find a lot of cheap souvenirs and authentic unusual gifts.
 The most famous brocante in the country are probably the ones at Lille and the island city: L’Isle-sur-la-Sorgue.

 Just like every European country, France has a lot of free walking tours in most popular tourist destinations.
 Aix en Provence, Lille, Nice, Marseille, Bordeaux, Beziers, Nimes, Montpellier, Strasbourg, Paris.
 All of these places have free walking tours covering the most popular local sights.
 I know you might think that most of these cities are expensive, especially during the spring and summer but like I mentioned traveling on a budget is completely possible.
-One good example of that is this article with cheap things to do in Nice and this one featuring some hidden gems in Paris, which are, by the way one of the most expensive cities in the country during the summer.
+One good example of that is this article with cheap things to do in Nice and this one featuring some hidden gems in Paris, which are, by the way, two of the most expensive cities in the whole country.